• Home

 Tuition Fee for PhD Degree:

-The tuition fee of PhD Degree for international student is same as New Zealand’s native student.
-It may range between NZ$6,500 (US$4,250 per year) to $9,000(US$ 5,886 per year) or higher for some subjects.
+The tuition fee for a PhD Degree for an international student is the same as the tuition fee for a native student in New Zealand.
+It can range from NZ$6,500 per annum (U.S.$4,250) to NZ$9,000 per annum (US$5,886 per annum) or higher for certain courses.

 Tuition Fee for English Language Courses: